Seuna (Yadava) dynasty: Imperial expansion

-Simhana was succeeded by his grandson Krishna (alias Kannara), who defeated the invaded the Paramara kingdom, which had weakened because of invasions from the Delhi Sultanate.
+Simhana was succeeded by his grandson Krishna (alias Kannara), who invaded the Paramara kingdom, which had weakened because of invasions from the Delhi Sultanate.
 He defeated the Paramara king sometime before 1250, although this victory did not result in any territorial annexation.
 Krishna also attempted an invasion of the Vaghela-ruled Gujarat, but this conflict was inconclusive, with both sides claiming victory.
 He also fought against the Hoysalas; again, both sides claim victory in this conflict.

 Krishna's younger brother and successor Mahadeva curbed a rebellion by the Shilaharas of northern Konkan, whose ruler Someshvara had attempted to assert his sovereignty.
 He invaded the eastern Kakatiya kingdom, taking advantage of rebellions against the Kakatiya queen Rudrama, but this invasion appears to have been repulsed.
 He also invaded the southern Hoysala kingdom, but this invasion was repulsed by the Hoysala king Narasimha II.
 Mahadeva's Kadamba feudatories rebelled against him, but this rebellion was suppressed by his general Balige-deva around 1268.

 Mahadeva was succeeded by his son Ammana, who was dethroned by Krishna's son Ramachandra after a short reign in 1270.
 During the first half of his reign, Ramachandra adopted an aggressive policy against his neighbours.
 In the 1270s, he invaded the northern Paramara kingdom, which had been weakened by internal strife, and easily defeated the Paramara army.
 The Yadava army was also involved in skirmishes against their north-western neighbours, the Vaghelas, with both sides claiming victory.
 In 1275, he sent a powerful army led by Tikkama to the southern Hoysala kingdom.
 Tikkama gathered a large plunder from this invasion, although ultimately, his army was forced to retreat in 1276.
 Ramachandra lost some of his territories, including Raichur, to the Kakatiyas.

 The Purushottamapuri inscription of Ramachandra suggests that he expanded the Yadava kingdom at its north-east frontier.
 First, he subjugated the rulers of Vajrakara (probably modern Vairagarh) and Bhandagara (modern Bhandara).
 Next, he marched to the defunct Kalachuri kingdom, and occupied the former Kalachuri capital Tripuri (modern Tewar near Jabalpur).
 He also constructed a temple at Varanasi, which suggests that he may have occupied Varanasi for 2–3 years, amid the confusion caused by the Delhi Sultanate's invasion of the local Gahadavala kingdom.
 He crushed a rebellion by the Yadava feudatories at Khed and Sangameshwar in Konkan.